 The PTR-MS has been used in many peer-reviewed studies for the detection of VOCs.
-Studies include ambient measurements for the investigation of the air quality of urban and sub-urban areas.1,2 The information that the PTR-MS provides can be used in air quality source apportionment studies in order to gain insight of the sources of different air toxics such as toluene, xylene, benzene; biogenic compounds emitted by vegetation, such as isoprene, monoterpenes and sesquiterpenes; and other compounds such as acetaldehyde, formaldehyde and acetone.3,4 Other studies have used the PTR-MS for the detection of the emissions from different sources, such as biomass burning5,6, cooking activities7 and diesel exhaust8.
-Other applications include the testing of emissions from materials, investigation of indoor air quality and vapor intrusion studies9-12.
+Studies include ambient measurements for the investigation of the air quality of urban and suburban areas.1,2 The information that the PTR-MS provides can be used in air quality source apportionment studies in order to gain insight into the sources of different air toxins such as toluene, xylene, and benzene; biogenic compounds emitted by vegetation, such as isoprene, monoterpenes, and sesquiterpenes; and other compounds such as acetaldehyde, formaldehyde, and acetone.3,4 Other studies have used the PTR-MS for the detection of emissions from different sources, such as biomass burning5,6, cooking activities7, and diesel exhaust8.
+Other applications include the testing of emissions from materials, investigation of indoor air quality, and vapor intrusion studies9-12.
 Most recently the device was used for the breath analysis and identification of biomarkers of Covid-19 patients13.
-The ability of real time detection of VOCs makes the PTR-MS the ideal instrument for these applications.
+The ability of real-time detection of VOCs makes the PTR-MS the ideal instrument for these applications.